Sports & Activities

 Running, Cycling & Swimming Events

 Running, cycling and swimming events have grown in popularity over recent years.
 One of the biggest local events is the Windsor Triathlon which takes place every June.
 Several thousand spectators line the streets to cheer on the competitors.
-It’s been awarded the BTF’s Event of the Year a remarkable seven times.
+It’s been awarded the BTF’s Event of the Year many times.
 It offers a fantastic sporting challenge and the surroundings make it the perfect race setting for a triathlon.

-The Windsor Half Marathon is entering its 33rd year, making it one of the longest established races in the UK, and boasting one of the most picturesque courses in the world around the iconic Windsor Great Park!
+The annual Windsor Half Marathon (September) is one of the longest established races in the UK, and boasting one of the most picturesque courses in the world around the iconic Windsor Great Park!
 It is part of the Windsor Running Festival, including the Running4Women 10K aimed at women of all ages, backgrounds and levels.

 The area is famous for its golf and is home to some of the finest championship courses this country has to offer including Wentworth, Sunningdale and Stoke Park.
 Many of the local hotels have their own 9-hole courses or arrangements for guests to play at nearby clubs.
 Golf packages are available including dinner, breakfast and 18 holes.